 The Ureter and the Superficial Trigone

 The smooth musculature of the renal calyces, pelvis, and extravesical ureter is composed of helically oriented fibers that allow for peristaltic activity.
 As these fibers approach the vesical wall, they are reoriented into the longitudinal plane.
 The ureter passes obliquely through the vesical wall; the intravesical ureteral segment is thus composed of longitudinal muscle fibers only and therefore cannot undergo peristalsis.
 As these smooth-muscle fibers approach the ureteral orifice, those that form the roof of the ureter swing to either side to join those that form its floor.
 They then spread out and join equivalent muscle bundles from the other ureter and also continue caudally, thus forming the superficial trigone.
 The trigone passes over the neck of the bladder, ending at the verumontanum in the male and just inside the external urethral meatus in the female.
 Thus, the ureterotrigonal complex is one structure.
 Above the ureteral orifice, it is tubular; below that point, it is flat.

 Waldeyer's Sheath and the Deep Trigone

 Beginning at a point about 2–3 cm above the bladder, an external layer of longitudinal smooth muscle surrounds the ureter.
-This muscular sheath passes through the vesical wall, ...
+This muscular sheath passes through ...